Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter5/2-lsm.md

 }
 ```

-When a process running as UID 1000 (for example, when a user attempts to run ping or ssh) tries to create a new socket, the LSM hook for socket creation is triggered.The eBPF program intercepts this call and retrieves the current UID using `bpf_get_current_uid_gid()`.
+When a process running as UID 1000 (for example, when a user attempts to run ping or ssh) tries to create a new socket, the LSM hook for socket creation is triggered.
+The eBPF program intercepts the system call and uses `bpf_get_current_uid_gid()` to obtain the current UID.
 If the UID is 1000, the program returns `-EPERM` (which means "Operation not permitted").
 This return value causes the socket creation to fail.
 ```sh
 ping-2197 [...]
 Blocking socket_create for uid 1000, family 2, type 2, protocol 1
 ssh-2198 [...]
 Blocking socket_create for uid 1000, family 2, type 1, protocol 6